MSOE-CPE2600/multiprocessing-turney-holden-truman/README.md

 ## Runtime Results
 ![Number of processes vs Time](https://github.com/MSOE-CPE2600/multiprocessing-turney-holden-truman/blob/labWeek11dev/runtimes.png)

-This graph shows that the runtime initially decreases when more processors are added as expected.
+his graph shows that the runtime initially decreases when more processors are added as expected.
 However, the jump from 5 to 10 processors actually makes the program run slower.
-This could be because there is more overhead for creating this many processes.
-Perhaps creating a new process requires one of the cores to switch back and forth between two different processes, which would drastically slow things down.
+This could be because there is more overhead for creating this many processes, perhaps the machines memory is being overloaded from copying over variables for each process.